linkedin/Cytodynamics/README.md

 Cytodynamics
 ============

-Cytodynamics is a library that makes classloader isolation on the JVM easy.
+Cytodynamics is a library that makes dynamic JAR loading and classloader isolation on the JVM easy and painless.

 Why Cytodynamics instead of pf4j/OSGi/JPF/JBoss modules?
 --------------------------------------------------------